blixt/sol-mate-eink/README.md

 source .venv/bin/activate
 pip install -r requirements.txt
 ```

+You will need to specify an `OPENAI_API_KEY` environment variable.
+For your convenience, the code will load environment variables from a `.env` file in the current working directory.

 Now you can use the `control.py` script to generate an image and show it on the screen: